Why should you think about changing course towards a product-led growth strategy?

 How does PLG compare to other SaaS growth models?

-Not sure the product-led growth model is right for your SaaS company?
+Is the product-led growth model right for your SaaS company?
 Here's a quick overview of the pros and cons of using one over the other.

 PLG vs. SLG

-In a traditional sales model, the process revolves around the salesperson.
+In a traditional sales-led growth model, the process revolves around the salesperson.

-Your team needs to find leads, pitch your product or service, book demo calls, deliver contracts, and onboard the customer.
+Your team must find leads, pitch your product or service, book demo calls, deliver contracts, and onboard the customer.